 Verdict: We thoroughly enjoyed playing this Squier Mini Jazzmaster.
 Yes it’s a scaled down version of the original, but it comes with the same attitude and great playability, but in this case it’s much more suited to players with smaller hands.
 It’s light enough that it’s suitable for kids and adults alike, it sounds great, and presents a great alternative if you’re looking for something a little more classic than our best budget option, the Ibanez Mikro.

-A full spec super start that’s ideal for players with smaller hands
+A full spec super strat that’s ideal for players with smaller hands.

 The Jackson X Series Dinky DK3XR is a highlight in the super popular Dinky series of smaller, easier handling Super Strats designed for extreme comfort and awesome metal tones.
 There are a number of options in this Jackson lineup, but this one was our favorite.